byui-cse/cse210-student-articulate-csharp-complete/README.md

-# CSE 210 Projects (Articulate)
+# CSE 210 Prepare Projects (Articulate)
-This repo contains a completed version of the CSE 210 Solo Projects for the Articulate competency.
+This repo contains the complete source code for the CSE 210 preparation assignments and the Articulate competency.

-Students should first attempt to complete the projects on their own, and then compare their approach to this repository.
+It should be cloned by each person in the class when and used as directed on the prepare assignment page.